Julian-Tipler/extension-template/README.md

 ## web

 Used for authentication but can also be the extension main page.
 Passes login authentication token to the extension with chrome messaging API.
+Publish website on Vercel
+No payment at first (just login)

 ### google identity api